-H O U R G L A S S • C H R I S T M A S • O R N A M E N T
+DIY H O U R G L A S S C H R I S T M A S • O R N A M E N T

 This ornament design is heavily inspired by my sister-in-law Shelley.
-She was showing me around her Industrial Design classroom (she's a sophomore) & showing off the different iterations her group (and others) had made for their lamps they recently produced.
+She was showing me around her Industrial Design classroom and showing off the different iterations her group had made for their lamps they recently produced.
 This ornament is similar to one of the ideas she had.

 • S U P P L I E S •